lost national insurance number application form

 Is there a way to fast track my application?

 No, there is absolutely no way you can fast track your application.
 No amount of money would be able to speed up the process.
 The quickest way is to sign into your online government gateway account and print it straight out.
 Otherwise its a waiting game of 3-7 weeks.
-Applications are free unless you use a third party website.

 Will my lost National Insurance Number stay the same when I request a new one?